Jailhouse Rock (film): Plot

-To avoid a similar misfortune, Vince convinces Peggy to form their own label, which they name Laurel Records, and hire an attorney named Mr. Shores to oversee the business.
-Vince then records "Treat Me Nice" and begins pitching it, but the song is universally rejected.
-However, Peggy convinces her friend Teddy Talbot, a disc jockey, to air the song, and it becomes an immediate hit.
+To avoid a similar misfortune, Vince convinces Peggy to form their own label, which they name Laurel Records, and hire attorney Mr. Shores to oversee the business.
+Vince then records another song and begins pitching it.
+The song is universally rejected until Peggy convinces a friend, disc jockey Teddy Talbot, to air it.
+Then, it becomes a hit.
 Vince asks Peggy out to celebrate but is disappointed to learn that she had already accepted a dinner date with Teddy.

 Later, Vince makes arrangements for another television show.
-At a party, Hunk, who has been granted parole, persuades Vince to give him a part in the upcoming show in an effort to revive his own music career.
-Prior to taping, Vince rehearses "Jailhouse Rock" in a stylized cell block.
-But Hunk's number is cut because of his outdated music style.
-Vince later informs Hunk that the pact that they had signed in prison is worthless.
-However, indebted to Hunk for having tried to bribe the prison guards, Vince offers Hunk a job with his entourage.
+At a party, Hunk, who has been granted parole, persuades Vince to give him a part in the show in an effort to revive his own music career.
+However, Hunk's number ends up being cut because of his outdated music style.
+Vince later informs Hunk that the pact that they signed in prison is worthless.
+However, indebted to Hunk for having tried to bribe the guards, Vince offers him a job with his entourage.

-Vince soon becomes a major star.
+Vince soon becomes a star.
 However, Peggy no longer speaks with Vince, as his success has made him arrogant.
 Vince signs a movie deal, and the studio head asks him to spend the day with his conceited costar Sherry Wilson for publicity purposes.
 Sherry then falls in love with Vince after shooting a kissing scene.

-Hunk grows tired of Vince's egotism.
-Peggy appears unexpectedly to discuss business.
-At the same time, Mr. Shores approaches Vince with an offer from Geneva Records to purchase Laurel Records and sign him to a rich contract.
+Mr. Shores later approaches Vince with an offer from Geneva Records to purchase Laurel Records and sign him to a rich contract.
 Peggy refuses to sell and is devastated when Vince wants to close the deal anyway.
-Enraged by Vince's attitude and treatment of Peggy, Hunk starts a fight with Vince and strikes him in the throat, endangering Vince's voice and singing ability.
+Enraged by Vince's egotism and treatment of Peggy, Hunk starts a fight and strikes Vince in the throat, endangering the latter's voice and singing ability.
 At the hospital, Vince forgives Hunk and realizes that he loves Peggy and that she loves him.
-Vince's doctor later informs him that his vocal cords are fully recovered, and in the living room, Vince tests his voice by singing "Young and Beautiful" to Peggy to confirm that his singing voice is intact and his worries are unfounded before the two put their arms around each other for comfort as the film ends.
+Vince's doctor later informs him that his vocal cords are fully recovered, and in the living room, Vince tests his voice by singing to Peggy.
+Realizing that Vince's singing voice is intact and his worries are unfounded, the two put their arms around each other as the film closes.